Trees in graphs of large linear cliquewidth: The Dichotomy Lemma in the local case

 \begin{lemma} Let $X \subset Y$ be a context in a uniform tree decomposition.
-Then \begin{enumerate} \item its profile is a partial function; and \item this partial function is idempotent; \item if an outer component $A$ is such that $(A,A)$ belongs to the profile of some context in the tree decomposition, then it belongs to the profiles of all contexts. \end{enumerate} \end{lemma} \begin{proof} We begin with the first item, about partial functions. \begin{claim} For every context and every outer component $A$, there is at most one outer component $B$ such that $(A,B)$ belongs to the profile of the context. \end{claim} \begin{proof} Toward a contradiction, suppose that for some context $X \subset Y$, the profile contains $(A,B_1)$ and $(A,B_2)$ for two different outer components $B_1 \neq B_2$.
+Then \begin{enumerate} \item its profile is a partial function; \item this partial function is idempotent; and \item if an outer component $A$ is such that $(A,A)$ belongs to the profile of some context in the tree decomposition, then it belongs to the profiles of all contexts. \end{enumerate} \end{lemma} \begin{proof} We begin with the first item, about partial functions. \begin{claim} For every context and every outer component $A$, there is at most one outer component $B$ such that $(A,B)$ belongs to the profile of the context. \end{claim} \begin{claimproof} Suppose that for some context $X \subset Y$, the profile contains $(A,B_1)$ and $(A,B_2)$ for two outer components $B_1, B_2$.
 Let $E$ be the unary graph term that corresponds to this context.
-The following picture shows that if we compose $E$ with itself, then in the resulting unary graph term $E \cdot E$, we get an outer path from some port in $B_1$ to some port in $B_2$: \mypic{90} Since the existence of such a path can be read from the \mso theory, and the theory of $E$ is idempotent, it follows that such a path would exist also in the original unary graph term $E$, contradicting the assumption that $B_1$ and $B_2$ are two different outer components. \end{proof}
+The following picture shows that if we compose $E$ with itself, then in the resulting unary graph term $E \cdot E$, we get an outer path from some port in $B_1$ to some port in $B_2$: \mypic{90} Since the existence of such a path can be read from the \mso{} theory, and the theory of $E$ is idempotent, it follows that such a path would exist also in the original unary graph term $E$, therefore $B_1$ and $B_2$ are connected by an outer path in $E$, and thus they are the same outer component. \end{claimproof}

 Inspired by the above claim, instead of saying that $(A,B)$ belongs to the profile, we say that $A \mapsto B$ belongs to the profile, to underline the fact that the profile is a partial function from the first argument to the second one.
 The following claim shows that composition of such partial functions is consistent with composition of graph terms.
 (To avoid confusion, let us recall how we compose unary graph terms: in the composition $G \cdot H$, the argument of $G$ is replaced by $H$.)
 The following claim shows that mapping a unary graph term to its profile is a homomorphism, from unary graph terms to partial functions on outer components.